acesyde/acesyde.github.io/content/posts/2025/04/how-we-use-mise-at-work-part-2/index.md

 ### 🧩 Example `postCreate.sh` Script

-Here’s an example of a `postCreate.sh` script we use to finalize container setup and ensure proper permissions:
+Here's an example of a `postCreate.sh` script we use to finalize container setup and ensure proper permissions:

 ```bash
 #!/usr/bin/env bash